eaton-bob/alice/README.md

 # alice

-ups.c - sends UPS status to METRICS stream tnh.c - sends temperature and heat to METRICS stream comp.c - computes current system status from METRICS stream ui.c - requests system status from whomever has it

 ## RFC1 - HARDWARE protocol
 The HARDWARE peer produces metric data and publishes them on "METRICS" stream with topic "<key>.<name>".